zahradnik-io/youtube-scripts/Projects/ideas.md

 - How to organize a webinar
 - How to get people to your webinar
 - Secrets of a good keynote
+- What is agile and where it does make sense
+- Where agile doesn't work?
+- Lean startup - lessons learned
+- Startup School - how does it work?
+- Startup school perks, community, resources...
+- Finding a co-founder
+- When you should hire a CEO instead of you?
+- How to not get stuck on square one for too long?

 ## vzahradnik / Vladov svet
 - 4 months for a career change.
 This is my challenge!